Destination At A Glance

 - Destination Website

-- The U.S. Virgin Islands is getting back to the business of welcoming visitors to its shores following Hurricanes Irma and Maria, which struck the Territory last month.
+- The U.S. Virgin Islands is getting back to the business of welcoming visitors to its shores following Hurricanes Irma and Maria, which struck the Territory.
 The airports on St. Croix and St. Thomas are now open to commercial flights, and one of the flagship hotels on the island of St. Croix, The Buccaneer, has announced it is accepting reservations for leisure guests arriving on or after November 1.
 Seaport facilities are also open, and the Territory is looking forward to welcoming cruise visitors by November 11.
 Debris clean-up on roadways and beaches is ongoing.

 Source: USVI Tourism Release